leixiangwu/CSE509-Rootkit/README.md

     5) Hides processes from the process table when a user does a "ps"
       - When a user issues 'ps' command, getdents system call is called to find all the directories inside of /proc/.
-Each directory that is in /proc/ is pid.
+The name of each directory that is in /proc/ is pid.
 When the rootkit module is loaded, getdents system call is hijacked so that any of the process matches a process name provided in the HIDDEN_PROCESSES includes.h array will be removed from getdents.
-Note in hijacked getdents, we find the process name by using pid number.
+Note in hijacked getdents, we find the process name by using pid number and check whether user typed ps or not by using fd argument of getdents.

-# How to test Rootkit
+# How to test Rootkit and modify Rootkit to hide additional things
     1) Give the ability to a malicious process to elevate its uid to 0 (root)
      - To test, run "make" in directory testPrograms.
 The program "setuid" will try to call setuid() with the supplied argument.
 With an unprivileged user, run setuid 0